andmikey/Wikiart-classification/README.md

 And this persisted even if I forced all the steps to be on the cuda device (with `.to(device)`), so the only way I could get the model to run is if it's run on CPU.
 The only other theory I had was that maybe the problem was to do with splitting the forward layer into two branches with the 'if' statement, or because I didn't wrap the embedding logic in an `nn.Sequential` (but I don't see how you'd do this, given there's a concatenation involved), but I don't know how to fix that if it's the case.

 I would love to hear ideas as to why this is happening!

+### Bonus B

+I didn't have time for this because I spent so long trying to get Part 3 running on the GPU :( Maybe I'll have a go if I finish the final assignment writeup early (unlikely).